chrisvxd/puppeteer-social-image/README.md

 - `opts.template` (string) Name of a prebuild template.
 Valid values are:
   - `basic`
 - `opts.templateParams` (object) Params to be passed to the template.
 If using prebuilt templates, see below for APIs.
-- `opts.templateBody` (string) Handlebars template to render in the body for a custom template.
+- `opts.templateBody` (string?)
+Handlebars template to render in the body for a custom template.
 Populated with templateParams.
-- `opts.templateStyles` (string) CSS to use for a custom template.
+- `opts.templateStyles` (string?)
+CSS to use for a custom template.
 Passed to the head.
-- `opts.customTemplates` (object) Define multiple custom templates
+- `opts.customTemplates` (object?)
+Define multiple custom templates
   - `opts.customTemplates[key]` (string) Name for the customTemplate
   - `opts.customTemplates[key].templateBody`(string) Handlebars template to render in the body for this custom template.
 Populated with templateParams.
   - `opts.customTemplates[key].templateBody`(string) CSS to use for this custom template.
 Passed to the head